 AAC.1.
 The organization defines and displays the services that it can provide.
 AAC.2.
 The organization has a well defined registration and admission process.
 AAC.3.
 There is an appropriate mechanism for transfer or referral of patients who do not match the organizational resources.
 AAC.4.
-During admission the patient and/or the family members are educated to make informed decisions.
+During admission the patient and /or the family members are educated to make informed decisions.
 AAC.5.
 Patients cared for by the organization undergo an established initial assessment.
 AAC.6.
 All patients cared for by the organization undergo a regular reassessment.
 AAC.7.
 Laboratory services are provided as per the requirements of the patients.
 AAC.8.
 There is an established laboratory quality assurance programme.
 AAC.9.
 There is an established laboratory safety programme.
 AAC.10.
 Imaging services are provided as per the requirements of the patients.
 AAC.11.
 There is an established quality assurance programme for imaging services.
 AAC.12.
 There is an established radiation safety programme.
 AAC.13.
+There is an established SOPs on Regimental Therapy.
+AAC.14.
 Patient care is continuous and multidisciplinary in nature.
-AAC.14.
+AAC.15.
 The organization has a documented discharge process.
-AAC.15.
+AAC.16.
 Organization defines the content of the discharge summary.